'Mockingjay' rumbles on to lead slow post-Thanksgiving weekend

 LOS ANGELES/NEW YORK "The Hunger Games: Mockingjay - Part 1", starring Jennifer Lawrence as the young archer who rallies the downtrodden citizens of a dystopian society, collected $21.6 million to lead the box office charts for a third consecutive weekend.

-DreamWorks Animation's "Penguins of Madagascar" was second with $11.1 million at U.S. and Canadian theaters during a slow post-Thanksgiving weekend, when moviegoers traditionally turn their attention toward shopping.
+DreamWorks Animation's "Penguins of Madagascar" was second with $11.1 million at U.S. and Canadian theatres during a slow post-Thanksgiving weekend, when moviegoers traditionally turn their attention towards shopping.

 "This weekend will wind up down versus the same weekend a year ago, when 'Frozen' topped the chart with $31.6 million," said Paul Dergarabedian, senior media analyst at tracking firm Rentrak.